 In a topological space $X$, if $A \subset X$, we denote by $\inte (A)$ the interior of $A$, and by $\overline{A}$ the closure of $A$.
 In a metric space $X$, we denote by $B_r^X(x)$ the open ball with center $x$ and radius $r$, and by $\overline{B}_r^X(x)$ the corresponding closed ball.
 If the metric space is clear from the context, we write $B_r(x)$ and $\overline{B}_r(x)$ instead.

 For a group $G$, we denote its identity element by $e_G$, or by $e$ when the group is clear from the context.
-We say a subset $S \subset G$ is \emph{symmetric} if $e \in S$ and $g \in S$ implies $g^{-1} \in S$.
+We say a subset $S \subset G$ is \emph{symmetric} if it contains the identity and is closed under inverses.
 When $G$ is a topological group, we write $H \leq G$ if $H$ is a closed subgroup.

 If $G$ is a Lie group with Lie algebra $\mathfrak{g}$, we denote by $\exp $ and $\log$ the algebraic exponential and logarithm maps between (subsets of) them, even when $G$ is equipped with a Riemannian metric.